-Application of programme control of the model
+Application of software model management

 cd( @__DIR__ ) # Переместимся в каталог, где лежит текущий скрипт